 After 40+ years of faithful service, on February 2, 2011, The Lord called Rev. Dr. Philip Clarke, Jr. home to his reward.
 In honor of his service to the community and congregation, the City of Miami renamed the street in front of the church to the

 "Rev. Dr. Philip Clarke, Jr." street.

 In April 2012, Rev. Vincent Brown was called as the third pastor of St. Matthews Missionary Baptist Church where Pastor Brown is providing the vision and leadership needed to positively impact the community for future generations to come.
 He is committed to the belief that the Church is the salt of the earth and the Light of the world.

 Since his election in 2012, many are the accomplishments of St. Matthews under Rev. Brown’s leadership and vision:

-- New 24-passenger Church Bus and Van for the Youth Ministry.
+- Transportation upgrades - Enabling additional ministry outreaches - Specifically, a new 24-passenger Church Bus and new Van for the Youth Ministry.

-- New Church website to bring St. Matthews into the 21st century technologies.
+- Church website and social media presence to bring St. Matthews into the 21st century technologies.

 - Creation of the new Church Logo and Motto: “Making a Difference in the Community, One Life at a time.”